Management - 12manage

 Behaviorally Anchored Rating Scales

-Definition Behaviorally Anchored Rating Scales (BARS).
-Description.
+What are Behaviorally Anchored Rating Scales (BARS)?
+Meaning.

 Behaviorally Anchored Rating Scales (BARS) is a performance appraisal technique developed by Smith and Kendall for assessing the performance of an employee as part of an appraisal process.